a-sit-plus/warden-supreme/docs/docs/technical/quirks.md

 #### Remote provisioning
 Newer Android devices support remote key provisioning and even require key rollover.
 Hence, offline devices can **exhaust key pools**, causing transient attestation failures.
 Taking devices online fixes this issue.
-The issue manifest itself on the client as `r#ERROR_PENDING_INTERNET_CONNECTIVITY 2: Error::Rc(r#OUT_OF_KEYS_PENDING_INTERNET_CONNECTIVITY)) (public error code: 16 internal Keystore code: 24)`
+The issue manifests itself **on the client device** as `r#ERROR_PENDING_INTERNET_CONNECTIVITY 2: Error::Rc(r#OUT_OF_KEYS_PENDING_INTERNET_CONNECTIVITY)) (public error code: 16 internal Keystore code: 24)` when trying to create an attestation statement.

 #### PKIX Certificate Path Quirks
 Especially older Android versions deliberately botched the certificate path leading from the leaf certificate to a Google root certificate.
-This was done to prevent those certificate chains from being used for TLS certificates.
+This prevents attestation certificate chains from being used for TLS certificates (which you should not do, anyway).
-Warden Supreme includes a manual check **and** Google's custom PKIX certificate path validator introduced with the new upstream attestation library
+Warden Supreme includes a manual check **and** Google's custom PKIX certificate path validator introduced with the new upstream attestation library.
+If you need a certificate chain that works for TLS, issue your own for an attested key (see [Integration Guide](../integration/supreme.md)).

 ## iOS